-That was our best day from the beginning after we just left the campsite we saw a wild cat, 5 minutes later two hyenas.
-Finally we got some luck!
-This day except we saw as well four lions (two male and two female together), two bat-eared foxes, a Cape fox with two cubs.
-Not mentioning black back jackals, boks, wildebeest, eagles, falcons and many meerkats and ground squirrels.
+That was our best day from the start, just after leaving the campsite we saw a wild cat, 5 minutes later two hyenas.
+Finally, we got some luck!
+This was a very good day; we also saw four lions (two male and two female together), two bat-eared foxes, a Cape Fox with two cubs.
+Not mentioning black back jackals, boks, wildebeest, eagles, falcons, and many meerkats and ground squirrels.

 Tips for Kgalagadi Transfrontier park game watching

-- If you’re geared with a 4×4 and roof top tent and feel like going into the wild and exploring more off the beaten path of the park go to Botswana side stay in unfenced campsites we’re sure you won’t be disappointed.
+- If you’re geared with a 4×4 and rooftop tent and feel like going into the wild and exploring more off the beaten path of the park go to the Botswana side stay in unfenced campsites we’re sure you won’t be disappointed.

-- For great photos you’ll need a proper zoom lens we did regret about having only 18-135mm one.
-By the way we’ve never seen so many people geared so well in one place from their cars to the photo equipment compare to them we looked real safari amateurs.
+- For great photos, you’ll need a proper zoom lens we did regret having only an 18-135mm one.
+By the way, we’ve never seen so many people geared so well in one place from their cars to the photo equipment compare to them we looked like real safari amateurs.

-- From other travellers words it sounded like Night safari is worth of money and people see a lot on them.
-For some reasons there were no night safaris on the days we were there.
-Remember to book night safari long in advanced they are very popular and usually fully booked.
+- From other travelers’ words, it sounded like Night safari is worth money and people see a lot on them.
+For some reason there were no night safaris on the days we were there.
+Remember to book night safari long in advance they are very popular and usually fully booked.

-- Deflate tyres to 1.6 bars, there is facilities to inflate and deflate tyres in all 3 traditional camps.
+- Deflate tires to 1.6 bars, there are facilities to inflate and deflate tires in all 3 traditional camps.

 - If you are traveling from South Africa into Namibia, you are required to spend at least two nights in the park – bring your passport!